Your basket is currently empty!

 Imagine the relief you’d feel if Methylene Blue started easing your fibromyalgia symptoms.

-It’s hard to pinpoint an exact timeframe, as it depends on dosage determination and your body’s reaction.
+It’s hard to pinpoint an exact timeframe, depending on dosage determination and your body’s reaction.

 Some patient testimonials report changes within weeks, but remember, everyone’s different.